inferno-collection/Docs/docs/resources/flares/config.md

 # Configuration

-Spotlight uses a `config.json` file to store config values.
-Invalid JSON syntax in this file will cause errors.
+IF uses convars for config values.
+For information on how to correctly install the `config.cfg` file, [see here](install.md).

 ## Value List